wso2/docs-is/en/identity-server/next/docs/deploy/elk-analytics-sso-guide.md

 ## Configure OIDC Realm in Elasticsearch

-To configure single sign-on in the Elastic Stack using OpenID connect, follow the steps given [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/oidc-guide.html).
+To configure single sign-on in the Elastic Stack using OpenID connect, follow the steps given [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/oidc-guide.html){: target="_blank"}.

 A sample OpenID connect realm is as follows.